 “I think it’s magnificent,” said Dorothy Fenton, a medical corps surgical technician during World War II, of her experience with the onor Flight Network.
 “I think everyone should have a chance to do it.”

-Colleen Beaudette is the Editorial Assistant for ON★PATROL.
+Colleen Beaudette is a former Editorial Assistant for ON★PATROL.